REAR AND SIDE CRASHES

 We represented a passenger in the photo below in Cumberland County, Kentucky who was on the highway when a semi truck made a turn, knocking the truck he was in on its side.
 He was fortunate to survive.

 A car should never end up under a truck no matter whose fault it was that the car ended up there.
 Underride accidents frequently result in severe injuries and deaths.
 The fact that the car is under the truck may mean that the truck owner or truck driver has responsibility to the occupants of the car.

 Underride is when a passenger vehicle crashes into a semi-tractor trailer or a straight truck from behind or from the side and jams underneath, flattening the passenger compartment and injuring or killing the vehicle’s occupants.
 The term also describes what happens when bicyclists, pedestrians, and motorcyclists slide under the body of a truck, usually from the side, and are in danger of being run over.

 Large trucks require more space to make turns.
 All too often the wide turns result in a collision.
 Heavy trucks require more time to make turns.
 Frequently truck drivers underestimate the time necessary to cross traffic and/or turn in front of rapidly moving cars.
 Being rear-ended by a semi truck can cause serious injury.
 These are some of the most serious cases with catastrophic injury.
-Flora Templeton Stuart has over forty years representing families devastated in these crashes.
+Flora Templeton Stuart has over forty years representing families devastated in these truck crashes.

 The Federal Motor Carrier Safety Administration (FMCSA) lists these factors that cause semi-truck collisions: